ISISComputingGroup/ibex_developers_manual/doc/specific_iocs/other/CAEN-v895.md

 ## Sending settings

 It should be noted that a channel does not have to be disabled for the setting to be sent and applied, e.g. a threshold.

+## applying defults on startup

+If a config menu set called `defaults` is present, then these values are automatically applied at startup.
+It is possible to create other named sets to save and restore.
+You can check if these boot time defaults are present by:

+* Go into the `Load and save settings...` screen
+* Check these is a set named `defaults` listed as the first line
+* If there isn't, type in the name `defaults` and if all the threshold values on the other screen are correct press `save`
+* this will create a `vmeconfig_defaults.sav` snapshot file in the autosave area for caenvme_01 IOC to use on restart